Azure/terraform-azurerm-avm-res-web-staticsite/examples/basic_auth/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module as a Free SKU Static Web App.
+This deploys the module as a Standard SKU Static Web App that leverages basic authentication.

 ```hcl
 terraform {